Hi there. I’m Willys. There are two versions of my biography on this page:

 I’m a professional writer and content strategist.
 My first book of fiction is scheduled for release in 2018.

 I currently work at Airbnb as the product content strategist for search.
-Our team designs the guest experience of finding and booking the perfect home on Airbnb.
+Our team designs the guest experience of finding and choosing the perfect home on Airbnb.

 Before starting at Airbnb in May 2017, I worked at Google as the lead content strategist and UX writer for Google My Business.
 I spoke on behalf of Google at search and marketing conferences around the country, like LocalU and MozCon Local.
 I’ve also worked as a technical writer and content developer on Google for Work.
 In the past, I worked for Major League Baseball Advanced Media in communications, and at the Center for Spatial and Textual Analysis, where I contributed to research in the Literary Lab.